 In 1989, the first ribbon appeared in a registered US trademark, a symbol of Mothers Against Drunk Drivers (MADD), where a red ribbon was tied around a door handle.
-Soon after, in 1990, the National Federation of Parents for Drug Free Youth used a red ribbon logo, and in 1993 Arthur Ashe’s organization used a red ribbon in its fight against AIDS.
-By 2011, 21 percent of logos containing a ribbon of any type featured an awareness or cause awareness ribbon.
+Soon after, in 1990, the National Federation for Parents for Drug Free Youth used a red ribbon logo, and in 1993 Arthur Ashe’s organization used a red ribbon in its fight against AIDS.
+By 2011, 21 percent of logos containing a ribbon of any type featured a cause awareness ribbon.

-Awareness ribbon history has consistently demonstrated that color is an important aspect of cause ribbons.
+Awareness ribbon history has consistently demonstrated that color is an important aspect of cause awareness ribbons.
 Different colors signify different causes and meanings, and there is a concentration of colors that has typically been used in awareness ribbons.
-While 95 percent of ribbon logos featured between 1980 and 1999 used either red (46%) or blue (49%), since the year 2000, other colors have seen an increase.
+While 95 percent of ribbon logos featured between 1980 and 1999 used either red or blue, since the year 2000, other colors have seen an increase.

-One of the most significant increases has been in the pink ribbon, which has been used to signify the breast cancer awareness movement.
-As of the years 2000 - 2011, blue ribbons (21%) and red ribbons (19%) were still frequently used, but pink ribbons (18%), yellow ribbons (16%), green ribbons (14%), orange ribbons (6%) and violet ribbons (6%) became more popular.
-Recently, a combination of two colors has been used, so that the tail of one awareness ribbon represents one issue, and the second tail another.
+One of the most significant increases has been in the pink ribbon, which has been used to signify breast cancer awareness and the breast cancer awareness movement.
+As of the years 2000 - 20111, blue ribbons and red ribbons were still frequently used, but pink ribbons, yellow ribbons, green ribbons, orange ribbons, and violet ribbons became more popular.
+Recently, a combination of two colors has been used, so that the tail of one awareness ribbon represents one cause, and the second tail another.
 Combined, they have a third meaning.